dafny-lang/compiler-bootstrap/src/Tools/Auditor/README.rst

 ``.md``
   Format as a Markdown table.
 ``.txt``
-  Format as plain text for a human reader.
+  Format as plain text for a human reader (currently a list of warnings).

 If an output file is not provided, the report is sent to the console in the form of a list of warnings.